pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 This activity is the one that will query the SecureX Threat Response API to ask for an Bearer Token.

-On the activity panel on the left, search for **http requests** and drag and drop the activity within the canvas.
+On the activity panel on the left, search for **http request** and drag and drop the activity within the canvas.

 No inputs are needed for this activity.
 By default it will use the workflow target and use the Basic Authentication we defined for this target.